-Marco Castaldi, City University of New York associate professor and associate director for the Earth Engineering Center, said PFAS can be safely incinerated under certain conditions.
+Marco Castaldi, City University of New York professor and director for the Earth Engineering Center, said PFAS can be safely incinerated under certain conditions.

 "If a thermal facility operates properly at high temperature, has sufficient residence time and good mixing...the destruction removal efficiencies are normally [more than 99% effective]," Castaldi told Waste Dive, noting the "3Ts" — temperature, time, and turbulence — are key to true combustion.
 "If the material went through the facility and the facility was operating properly...then it is unlikely [to spread contaminants]."

 Norlite did not respond to a request for comment from Waste Dive regarding the situation, but the company has stated it is not currently accepting AFFF pending EPA research.
 Permits from the EPA and the New York Department of Environmental Conservation affirm its activities have been within the confines of the law, according to the company.

 The EPA has been under pressure to set standards for PFAS, but has yet to set maximum contaminant levels for any of the chemicals.
 The agency released its PFAS Action Plan update in February.